What You’ll Learn 🎥

 Connections

-On the rear side of the camera, there are two connectors.
-The 12pin HIROSE connector (matching part: Hirose HR10A- 10P-12S(73)) contains the power, trigger, and other digital pins.
-Ethernet connector pinout according to the standard.
+On the rear side of the camera, there are two connectors: a 12-pin HIROSE connector (matching part: Hirose HR10A-10P-12S(73)) — used for power, trigger, and other digital I/O. An Ethernet connector, following the standard GigE Vision pinout.

 Power/trigger connector pinout